metasfresh/metasfresh/plugins/README.md

 All plugins are dynamically loaded on application start from separate script files.
 In order to pickup new plugins, user must :

-1. Provide a plugins.js file, that will be leaded by the app.
+1. Provide a plugins.js file, that will be loaded by the app.
 If file does not exist it can be created by copying the default config:

 > cp /plugins.js.dist /dist/plugins.js